Knit Cotton Washcloth with Crochet Edge

 - Cast off, but don’t cut yarn

-- Pick up yarn with crochet hook and work a double crochet into each edge stitch
+- Pick up yarn with the crochet hook and work a double crochet into each edge stitch

 - Bind off and secure all loose ends